 Foxes, coyotes, weasels, raccoons, rats and hawks.
 Predators abound in and around a homestead, and they’re all after your chickens.
 Possums, skunks and snakes wouldn’t mind stealing some eggs and chicks, too.
 And even if you live in the city or the suburbs, your neighbors’ pet, not just your own, might not be able to resist chasing and playing with your prized hens.

 Chickens attract all kinds of predators — be they domestic or wild.
 Ensuring their safety is one of the most challenging tasks anyone who raises backyard flocks will ever face.
 There’s nothing more horrifying and infuriating than seeing the bloody, feathery remains of your poultry when you check their coop in the morning.
-So how do you predator-proof the chicken yard so you can minimize or totally avoid the unnecessary loss of your fowls?
+So how do you predator-proof the chicken yard?
+How can you minimize or totally avoid the unnecessary loss of your fowls?

 Try these tips:

-1. Provide a strong, sturdy coop.
 Build a small shed or hutch that is solid, free from any gaping holes or wide gaps in its walls, doors and floor.
 If you want to keep windows open for proper ventilation, secure them and all other openings with a tight, heavy gauge hardware cloth or welded wire.
-Soft chicken wire or plastic mesh screens won’t do, as they can be pried, gnawed or torn open by raccoons and weasels.
-Raise your coop at least a foot high off the ground to keep snakes, skunks and rats from lurking and burrowing Secure doors with double-lock or multi-step closures, as some predators, particularly racoons, are known to have dexterous hands that can unlatch simple hook and eye-type locks.
+Soft chicken wire or plastic mesh screens won’t do.
+This is because they can be pried, gnawed or torn open by raccoons and weasels.
+Raise your coop at least a foot high off the ground to keep snakes, skunks and rats from lurking and burrowing.
+Secure doors with double-lock or multi-step closures, as some predators, particularly racoons, are known to have dexterous hands that can unlatch simple hook and eye-type locks.

 (An alternative to burying wire in the soil is to reinforce the base of your fence by wrapping an “apron” or “skirt” around it made out of chicken, dog or cyclone wire, bending it at a right angle so it extends out to the ground.
 When dogs or foxes start digging where the fence meets the dirt, they won’t be able to get through the wire and eventually they’ll tire of trying.